thinks/units/README.md

 ```

 ## Compile-time
-With modern C++ it is possible to

-behave like built-in types, value type promotion
+With modern C++ it is possible to implement most of the operations for units as compile-time construct.
+Thus, type-safety comes as a trade-off with slightly increased compilation times, but with no effect on run-time performance.
+Whenever possible, our unit types strive to behave as the built-in arithmetic types, following the same promotion rules.
+Compile-time constructs also enable tests to be written in such a way that the code will not compile if tests would fail, using `constexpr` and `static_assert`.

-changes base unit to get best precision, cm in our case
+changes base unit to get best precision, cm in our case, (show snippet where length ratios are defined).

-## Tests
+## Cloning and Testing
-constexpr

-C++14
+Example of test, link to file with tests. snippet with clone, build (with cmake config flags), run ctest.
+Note that build should fail if there are static errors.
+C++17 adds [[nodiscard]] attribute, not available in C++14.